-From the Diagnostic Shell, type this at the command line: java com.extricity.api.example.process.AuditApp java com.extricity.api.example.process.AuditApp PublicProcessRef This gives you detailed information about the public process the PublicProcessRef refers to.
+From the Diagnostic Shell, type this at the command line: java com.extricity.api.example.process.AuditApp

 This gives you a short summary of all processes in the system.
 The short summary will include a PublicProcessRef for each process.
 This PublicProcessRef is a string that is a unique identifier for the public process.
 To get more detailed information on a given process, run this example with the PublicProcessRef for that process as an argument: